hasura/kriti-lang/README.md

 The function `runKriti` will return `Either KritiErr Value`.
 If the parser is successful, then it will return `Right Value`, else it will return `Left KritiErr` which can be used for debugging.

 ### CLI Tool
-The executable is a CLI tool which applices a transformation to a single json file:
+The executable is a CLI tool which applies a transformation to a single json file:
 ``` bash
 ➜ cabal run kriti -- --json test/data/eval/success/source.json --template test/data/eval/success/examples/example1.kriti
 {"guid":"43a922da-9665-4099-8dfc-f9af369695a4"}